warrenhodg/sqrl-ssp/README.md

 # sqrl-ssp #
-SQRL is a identiy managment system that is meant to replace usernames and passwords for online account authentication.
+SQRL is an identity managment system that is meant to replace usernames and passwords for online account authentication.
 It requires a user to have a SQRL client that securely manages their identity.
 The server interacts with the SQRL client to authenticate a user (similar but more secure than a username/password challenge).
 Once a user's identity is established, a session